 Windgate Art + Design District

-The 33,000-square-foot complex, located on Hill Avenue in South Fayetteville, is the future Windgate Art + Design District.
-The complex was redesigned and renovated in two phases by architects with Modus Studio in Fayetteville and El Dorado Inc. in Kansas City, Missouri.
-Phase one focused on workshop needs for the School of Art’s sculpture program, and phase two included graduate student studios and classroom space for the school’s foundation classes.
+The 33,000-square-foot Sculpture Studio, located on 744 South Hill Avenue in South Fayetteville, is the future Windgate Art + Design District.
+The complex was redesigned and renovated by architects with Modus Studio in Fayetteville and El Dorado Inc. in Kansas City, Missouri.

 Fine Arts Library